Accommodation for UROP participants

 Please note the following important information:

-- Summer Vacation Accommodation in a College hall of residence (Student Hub) covers the period 29 June 2019 to 21 September 2019.
+- Summer Vacation Accommodation in a College hall of residence (Student Hub) normally covers the period 27 June 2019 to 25 September 2020 but due to the current circumstances with Covid-19 these dates of availability are open to change.
+Check the Summer Vacation Accommodation webpage for updates.

-- There is one application procedure for summer vacation accommodation in Imperial College halls of residence (Imperial College students and students of undergraduate standing from other universities undertaking UROP).
+- There is normally one application procedure for summer vacation accommodation in Imperial College halls of residence (Imperial College students and students of undergraduate standing from other universities undertaking UROP).
 If you are a masters level student at another university then ordinarily you need also to be an undergraduate (studying for a first cycle qualification) to be able to apply for a room in one of our undergraduate halls of residence, and so if you are a postgraduate student (here for a short period) you are best advised to contact the Student Hub to ask whether you can still apply for a room in a hall of residence.

 Rooms may be available (subject to availability).
 You are advised to apply at the earliest possible opportunity.

 UROP participants, as with Imperial College undergraduates, are normally charged competitive rates for summer vacation accommodation (in comparison to commercial customers).
+Normally, the longer the occupancy the better the rate.
 Twin and single rooms are normally available (ensuite and non-ensuite) although this is not guaranteed.
 The halls of residences used in any one summer vacation may not be within walking distance of the South Kensington Campus so you may need to budget for travel costs to and from the campus you are hosted at.
 This information is subject to change.

 Term-Time Accommodation (Academic Year 2019-20)